 There is no fast-track way to learn an instrument.
-And, it doesn’t all happen in your practice sessions: some of it will sink in in between.
+And, it doesn’t all happen in your practice sessions: some of it will sink in between.
 Some of it will happen in your sleep, between practices, as songs merge into your subconsciousness and lessons sink in on deeper levels.

-As a rule of thumb, when you’re practising pieces, play the whole thing slowly but consistently will be more rewarding than playing at fluctuating speeds.
+As a rule of thumb, when you’re practicing pieces, play the whole thing slowly but consistently will be more rewarding than playing at fluctuating speeds.
 This can then be followed by listening to the songs and playing along with them, one chunk at a time.
-If you have the time to spend, you can play along again and again, increasing the amount you join in with each time.
+If you have the time to spend, you can play along, again and again, increasing the amount you join in with each time.
 If not, you can save that until the following day.

 The most important thing to remember on your learning journey is to enjoy yourself.
-Practising can be and should be fun, though for many people it can become a chore.
+Practicing can be and should be fun, though for many people it can become a chore.
 If this happens, it’s up to you to make it fun again.